wp-plugins/role-scoper/readme.txt

 In your blog admin, navigate to Roles > Options > Features > Attachments > Attachments Utility.

 <strong>Where does Role Scoper store its settings?
 How can I completely remove it from my database?</strong>
-Role Scoper creates and uses the following tables: groups_rs, user2group_rs, role_scope_rs, user2role2object_rs.
-All RS-specific options stored to the WordPress options table have an option name prefixed with "scoper_".
+Role Scoper creates and uses the following tables: groups&#95;rs, user2group&#95;rs, role&#95;scope&#95;rs, user2role2object&#95;rs.
+All RS-specific options stored to the WordPress options table have an option name prefixed with "scoper&#95;".

-Due to the potential damage incurred by accidental deleteion, no automatic removal is currently available.
+Due to the potential damage incurred by accidental deletion, no automatic removal is currently available.
 You can use a SQL editing tool such as phpMyAdmin to drop the tables and delete the scoper options.

 == Screenshots ==